The Best In Gardening | Problem Solvers

 These are my favorite shears.
 I have had them for years.
 You can clean and sharpen them, and you can find some parts for them.
 Felco #9.

 The best trowel I’ve used.
-It’s a nice one from Terrain, but I’ve had it for five or six years and will have it forever.
+It’s a nice one that I’ve had it for eight or nine years and will have it forever.
+I originally got it from Terrain, but they don’t carry it anymore.
 Very sharp and light.

 The best weeder.
 Very sharp, very easy.
 I get a new one every 3 or 4 years, when the point rounds off and the edge dulls.